marbl/MetagenomeScope/README.md

 try out using the "Demo .db" button.

-Once you've loaded a file, the "Draw connected component" buttons can be used to render a given connected component in the assembly/scaffold graph represented by the database file in question.
+Once you've loaded a file, the "Draw connected component" buttons can be used to render a given connected component in the assembly graph represented by the database file in question.
 Note that connected components are automatically sorted in descending order of number of nodes -- so connected component 1 will be the largest, followed by 2, etc. In assembly